Biography: Sydney Newman

 When Sydney Newman came to England from his native Canada in 1958, no one could have predicted that he would become one of the most influential programme makers of the 1960's.
 His influence changed the outlook of a generation that was looking for change, and should have elevated him to far greater things.
 Instead, this giant of the TV industry disappeared into relative obscurity by the end of the very decade that had seen his greatest success.

 Born in Toronto on 1st April 1917, Newman studied commercial art at the Central Technical School, before becoming a stills photographer and artist, painting promotional posters for the movies.
 It was whilst doing this job that Newman became interested in the cinema, and in 1941 he joined the National Film Board of Canada as a splicer boy.
 During the Second World War he progressed to become an editor and ultimately director of training films for the Canadian Government.
 In 1945 he produced his first film, Canada Carries On, before being promoted to Executive Producer, and as such responsible for some 300 documentaries between 1947 and 1952.
 During this time a Film Board secondment to NBC in New York had taught him the tricks of the American's trade in television, and he employed these when, in 1954 he was made Supervisor of Drama at the Canadian Broadcasting Corporation.
 Newman realised that, because of cultural inequalities, audiences were far more inclined to be followers of cinema drama rather than television drama, which they regarded as too highbrow and stuffy.
 The brief he handed out to his writers and directors was to create television that the viewers could identify with by reflecting issues that were familiar to a mass audience.
 His over-riding dictate was that televised drama should make plain statements about real everyday situations, and real everyday people.
-What Sidney Newman had created would become know as 'Kitchen Sink' drama.
+What Sidney Newman had created would become known as 'Kitchen Sink' drama.

 In the UK television had started in the 1930's although it was not until the end of WW11 that a regular service became available.
-This was BBC television, which, until the mid 1950's had no competition whatsoever.
+This was BBC television, which, until the mid-1950's had no competition whatsoever.
 Then in 1955 Independent Television was awarded a franchise for broadcasting to the nation.
 Unlike the BBC, which was one corporate body, ITV was made up of a dozen or so production companies which made pre-recorded programmes for sale to each other and overseas.
-Whereas the BBC was funded by a licence fee, ITV had to generate it's own income, which required advertisers, who, in turn, would require a maximum audience.
+Whereas the BBC was funded by a licence fee, ITV had to generate its own income, which required advertisers, who, in turn, would require a maximum audience.
 To achieve the best results the independents looked towards the people that they regarded as the experts in product promotion, the Americans.
 ITV wanted to introduce a style of programming that would dent the hitherto complacency of the BBC.
 They wanted TV to attract that maximum audience.
 And they succeeded.